irisvansanten/MasterThesis/README.md

-FUN_results | Script to present the results FUN_rel_strength_MAR | Script to calculate the strength of MAR via Cramer's V measurement_error | Script with population containing different meausurement error proportions Tables | Folder in which the results in tables are presented Figures | Folder in which the results in figures are presented
+FUN_results | Script to present the results FUN_rel_strength_MAR | Script to calculate the strength of MAR via Cramer's V measurement_error | Script with population containing different meausurement error proportions vb_MAR | script with example on how to perform MAR Tables | Folder in which the results in tables are presented Figures | Folder in which the results in figures are presented

 # Contact
 For any questions.